vinaybommana/GoNotes/Chapter_1.md

 ```
 will accept any parameter whatsoever.

-Here’s where it gets confusing: inside of the DoSomething function, what is v’s type?
+Here’s where it gets confusing: inside of the `DoSomething` function, what is v’s type?
 Beginner gophers are led to believe that “v is of any type”, but that is wrong. v is not of any type; it is of `interface{}` type.
 Wait, what?
 When passing a value into the DoSomething function, the Go runtime will perform a type conversion (if necessary), and convert the value to an interface{} value.
-All values have exactly one type at runtime, and v’s one static type is interface{}.
+All values have exactly one type at runtime, and v’s one static type is `interface{}`.